arturcarvalho/tutorial-1/README.md

     yarn create redwood-app ./redwoodblog

 You'll have a new directory `redwoodblog` containing several directories and files.
-Change to that directory and let's start the development server:
+Change to that directory and let's create the database, and then start the development server:

     cd redwoodblog
+    yarn db:up
     yarn redwood dev

 Your browser should open to http://localhost:8910 and show the Redwood welcome page: